Chart Color Schemes

 Recent residential development output has been above average within Padstow when compared nationally

-Based on AreaSearch analysis using ABS building approval numbers derived from statistical area data, Padstow has experienced approximately 99 dwellings receiving development approval annually.
-Over the past five financial years, between FY-21 and FY-25, around 497 homes were approved, with an additional 43 approved so far in FY-26.
-This averages to about 0.1 new resident per year arriving per new home over these five years.
+Based on AreaSearch analysis of ABS building approval numbers, Padstow has experienced around 100 dwellings receiving development approval annually.
+Approximately 500 homes have been approved over the past five financial years, from FY-21 to FY-25, with an additional 52 approved so far in FY-26.
+On average, 0.1 new residents per year arrive for each new home built during these years, indicating that new construction is keeping pace with demand and offering buyers more options while supporting population growth.

-New construction has been matching or outpacing demand, offering buyers more options and potentially enabling population growth beyond current expectations.
-The average value of new dwellings developed is approximately $482,000, indicating that developers are targeting the premium market segment with higher-end properties.
-This financial year alone, $1.8 million in commercial approvals have been registered, demonstrating Padstow's residential nature.
-Compared to Greater Sydney, Padstow has slightly more development activity, at 27.0% above the regional average per person over the five-year period.
-This maintains good buyer choice while supporting existing property values.
+The average value of new dwellings being developed is $482,000, suggesting that developers are targeting the premium market segment with higher-end properties.
+This financial year has seen $2.0 million in commercial approvals registered, reflecting the area's residential nature.
+Compared to Greater Sydney, Padstow has slightly more development activity, at 28.0% above the regional average per person over the five-year period, maintaining good buyer choice while supporting existing property values.
+Recent construction comprises 23.0% standalone homes and 77.0% medium and high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+This shift represents a notable change from the area's existing housing composition, currently at 68.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for more diverse, affordable housing options.

 Frequently Asked Questions - Development